Enabling staff movement

 This is achieved by:

-• establishing standards and agreements between organisations so that organisations are able to accept the checks completed and the training delivered by others.
+• establishing standards and agreements between organisations so that organisations can accept the checks completed and the training delivered by others;

 • securely passporting verified records of previous employment and training between organisations, in accordance with data privacy and GDPR rules, so that the receiving organisation can rely on that information and not need to repeat certain checks and training.